 - Presence of clots

-Amount of blood loss and presence of blood clots can help determine treatment.
+The amount of blood loss and the presence of blood clots can help determine treatment.

 - Assess for vaginal hematoma